ahadjixenofontos/pres-pipeline/PITCHME.md

 #### <font color="#008080"> Misplaced causality </font>

 **Example:**
-Won't be so obvious when you are dealing with things that are not intuitive.

 Successful big tech and company culture or managerial styles

 Note:
 My mom does this a lot.
 She sees a

+Or
+Won't be so obvious when you are dealing with things that are not intuitive.

 +++